Updated: Apr 15, 2021

 The First Step

 Being able to reflect on how we are approaching and feeling in a conflict is the initial step to transforming the situation, because it lays the groundwork for how we understand the problem and how we communicate that to one another.
+Also, consider whether conflicts you create are results of your lenses of bias, or if they are connected to your moral convictions.

 As always, we strive to co-construct ideas and solutions together.
 While dialogue, alternative perspectives, and questions are encouraged, please note that extreme comments will be deleted as they do not foster collaborative communication.
 Instead, I would encourage you to message me directly through our website -- I am more than happy to continue conversations in person or over a phone call.